-On the first test drive we’re not doing anything extra special, we’re just out for drive to see how everything feels.
-Don’t go too far, It’s best to stay fairly close to the location the engine was installed (That’s were the tools are).
+On the first test drive, we’re not doing anything extra special, we’re just out for a drive to see how everything feels.
+Don’t go too far, It’s best to stay fairly close to the location the engine was installed (That’s where the tools are).
 Don’t forget your cell phone, just in case you do have an issue.
 Drive as you normally would, unless you’re a Throttle Monster.
 In that case, drive as you normally wouldn’t.
 Don’t baby it, but don’t beat it either.
 Keep RPM’s under 3500, but don’t lug the engine.
-Keep an eye on the gauges and be on the look out for anything out of the ordinary.
+Keep an eye on the gauges and be on the lookout for anything out of the ordinary.
 Listen for Pinging on acceleration, If you hear ANY pinging head straight back to the shop and get the timing set properly.

 DO’s & DON’TS for rebuilt engines

 - Check all fluids regularly

 - Vary your speed